 Learn the rules first!

 Secondly, learn the rules on the use of hanging materials.
-Many hardware stores have practically invisible hangers that make as little as a pinpoint in walls, but even those can be a big no-no if the school has a strict no damage rule.
+Many hardware stores have practically invisible hangers that make as little as a pinpoint in walls, but even those can be a big no-no if the school has a strict no-damage rule.
 And with some dorms doing inspections or being strict on returning security deposits, you’ll want to avoid the risk as much as possible.
 One of the best ways to do this is to just ask.
-RAs who live in the dorms must be versed in the rules, but they probably also have tips and tricks to share.
+RAs who live in the dorms will be versed in the rules, but they probably also have tips and tricks to share.